Triglycerides: Why do they matter?

 • Avoid sugar and refined carbohydrates.
 Simple carbohydrates, such as sugar and foods made with white flour or fructose, can increase triglycerides.

 • Choose healthier fats.
-Trade saturated fat found in meats for healthier fat found in plants, such as olive and canola oils.
+Trade saturated fat found in meats for healthier fat found in plants, such as avocado, nuts, and olive and canola oils.
 Instead of red meat, try fish high in omega-3 fatty acids — such as mackerel or salmon.
 Avoid trans fats or foods with hydrogenated oils or fats.

 • Limit how much alcohol you drink.
 Alcohol is high in calories and sugar and has a particularly potent effect on triglycerides.
 If you have severe hypertriglyceridemia, avoid drinking any alcohol.

-What about medication?
+What about medicine?

 • Niacin.
-Niacin, sometimes called nicotinic acid, can lower your triglycerides and low-density lipoprotein (LDL) cholesterol — the "bad" cholesterol.
-Talk to your doctor before taking over-the-counter niacin because it can interact with other medications and cause significant side effects.
+Niacin, sometimes called nicotinic acid, can lower your triglycerides and LDL cholesterol.
+Talk to your healthcare professional before taking niacin you can buy without a prescription because it can interact with other medicines and cause serious side effects.